MoanaD-hash/heat-learning-simulation/README.md

 # heat-learning-simulation
-Simulation of optimal-choice behavior for RL heat experiment
+Simulation used to determine optimal-choice configurations for the RL heat experiment preregistration.

+Files:
+simulation_code.R
+simulation_figure.png